bast/software-development-toolbox/doc/exercises.rst

 We have 3 exercise sessions and 4 exercise groups.
 Everybody should complete at least 3 exercise groups.
 You can of course try to complete all of them.
 We will all start with Git.
 Python-only programmers can skip the CMake exercise (which is really only interesting for compiled projects).
+Preferably work in groups of two and discuss but if you prefer you can also tackle the exercises on your own.

 Get comfortable with Git